Golden Scholars Bridge Program

 Submit ACT and SAT scores to the Office of Undergraduate Admission.

-NOTE: Both FAFSA applications are now available through the FAFSA website.
-Students are encouraged to use the IRS Data Retrieval Tool on the FAFSA website.
+NOTE: Students are encouraged to use the IRS Data Retrieval Tool on the FAFSA website.

-Complete the Florida Residency Affidavit Form with required documentation.
-Please be prepared to upload residency documents when submitting your online admissions application.
+Complete the Florida Residency Affidavit Form with the required documentation.
+Please be prepared to upload residency documents for your parent/guardian when submitting your online admissions application.

 For more information, contact firstname.lastname@example.org or (305) 348 -0349.